About Tiger Nuts

 Category Overview

-Nuts are generally a decent source of arginine and not very high in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally a great source of arginine and low in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

 Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.